 This unit may be delivered using a range of teaching and learning strategies including: blended learning, e-learning, lectures, workshops and directed/independent study

-There are now 3 routes onto Mentor Preparation (each route is available at both Level 6 and Level 7), please ensure you apply for the correct route:
+There are now 3 routes onto Mentor Preparation (our credit-bearing route is available at Level 6 or 7), please ensure you apply for the correct route:

 (NHS Staff - Search mmu70 on the CPD Apply Prospectus)